manwatermelon/Interview-Preparation-Kit/README.md

 *Disclaimer: link contains referral for extra credits given to you.*

 The **best** so far resource to train phone like coding interview and to get over interview anxiety.
 Also has multiple different sections such as behavioral questions and system design (not limited to).
 Strongly recommend to get practice via Pramp.
-The session is splitted in two parts, in one of them you are interviewer and your partner is interviewee, then you switch sides.
+The session is split in two parts, in one of them you are interviewer and your partner is interviewee, then you switch sides.
 [Couple of yt examples]

 ### 3.5.
 Interviewing.io